ChainSafe/forest/README.md

 Forest is a [Filecoin] node written in [Rust].
 With Forest, you can:

 - Send and receive FIL,
-- participate in validating the Filecoin blockchain,
+- validate the Filecoin blockchain,
-- download and generate blockchain snapshots.
+- generate blockchain snapshots.

 While less feature-complete than the canonical Filecoin node, [Lotus], Forest aims to be the faster and easier-to-use alternative.